7 Ways to Run Faster, FartherApr 23, 2021

-We get it—you want to know how to run a faster mile or how to run a faster 5K, you may want to consider getting there by running a little bit slower.
+If you want to learn how to run a faster mile or how to run a faster 5K, you may want to consider getting there by running a little bit slower.

-It’s easy to fall into a routine if you lift weights, but it’s even easier if you run.
-After all, everyone has his or her favorite routes.
+It’s easy to fall into a routine if you lift weights, but it’s even easier if you run — after all, everyone has their favorite running routes.
 If you find that you’re running the same pace, distance, and course every day, it’s time to switch up your training to avoid a workout plateau.

-“The body needs a balanced and varied workout regimen to build endurance, speed, and stamina,” explains two-time Olympic Trials qualifier Nikki Rafie.
-“This means your running plan should include tempo runs in addition to long slow distance to improve overall performance.”
+“The body needs a balanced and varied workout regimen to build endurance, speed, and stamina,” explains Nikki Rafie, a two-time Olympic Trials qualifier and coach based in Portland, Oregon.
+“This means your running plan should include tempo runs in addition to long, slow distance to improve overall performance.”

 Need another reason to pick up the pace?
 Runners tend to get more enjoyment out of high-intensity workouts than moderate- to low-intensity workouts, according to a study in the Journal of Sports Sciences.
-In short, running fast is more fun than running slow, and there’s no shortage of research underscoring the link between fun and athletic performance.
+In short, running fast is more fun than running slow — and there’s no shortage of research underscoring the link between enjoyment and athletic performance.

-Science is pretty clear when it comes to whether strength training can benefit endurance athletes—it does—yet it remains one of the most overlooked elements of many cardio programs.
-“Strength training can not only improve speed and power, it can help improve cardiovascular fitness, coordination, and efficiency, allowing you to perform the same workouts with less energy expenditure,” says Gill.
+Science is pretty clear when it comes to whether strength training benefits endurance athletes.
+(Spoiler: It does.)
+Yet it remains one of the most overlooked elements of many cardio programs.
+“Strength training can not only improve speed and power, it can help improve cardiovascular fitness, coordination, and efficiency, allowing you to perform the same workouts with less energy expenditure,” Gill says.

 Taking time to recover from tough workouts is just as important as the workouts themselves.
 If you don’t allow your body time to bounce back, you’ll likely run yourself straight into an injury.

-“The body is always trying to self-regulate and heal itself, and that’s why rest days are important,” says Rafie.
+“The body is always trying to self-regulate and heal itself, and that’s why rest days are important,” Rafie says.
 “The joints and muscles need time to rest so the body can heal, rather than breaking down from continuous wear and tear.”

-Burning tons of calories through regular exercise doesn’t give you a license to eat all of the junk food you want—at least, not if you want to figure out how to run faster and farther.
-Indeed, targeted nutrition and strategic eating—including taking in the right amount and the right kinds of calories—are essential to increasing energy levels, boosting performance, maximizing gains, and accelerating recovery.
+Burning calories as you run doesn’t give you a license to eat all of the junk food you want.
+If you want to learn how to run faster and farther, targeted nutrition and strategic eating (a.k.a. taking in the right amount of calories and nutrients) are essential to increasing energy levels, boosting performance, maximizing gains, and accelerating recovery.

 Most people focus on protein intake, but carbs are just as important for helping you get the most out of every workout.
 Carbs are also important for “metabolic recovery,” or topping off the fuel stores your body uses to create energy.

 “Taking in the right amount of carbohydrates, protein, and healthy fats between workouts will replenish energy stores, rebuild muscles, and provide enough vitamins and minerals for overall health and wellness,” explains Gill, who is also a licensed sports nutritionist.
 “If you don’t, your body won’t be able to perform properly, and will ultimately break down.”